-The Company recognized \$328 of transaction-related expenses for Staub consisting primarily of advisory, legal, and other professional fees, during the three months ended April 1, 2022, which were included in selling, general, and administrative expenses in the consolidated statement of operations.
+The Company recognized \$328 of transaction-related expenses for Staub consisting primarily of advisory, legal, and other professional fees, during the six months ended July 1, 2022, which were included in selling, general, and administrative expenses in the consolidated statement of operations.

-Pro forma financial information related to the Clare and Staub acquisitions has not been provided as it is not material to the Company's consolidated results of operations.
-The results of operations of the Staub acquisition are included in the Company's consolidated results of operations from the date of acquisition and were not significant for the three months ended April 1, 2022.
+Pro forma financial information related to the Staub and Clare acquisitions has not been provided as it is not material to the Company's consolidated results of operations.
+The results of operations of the Staub and Clare acquisition are included in the Company's consolidated results of operations from the date of acquisition.